shaik1002/biggitlabbomb/doc/administration/integration/diagrams_net.md

 stage: Create
 group: Source Code
 info: "To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments"
-description: "Configure a Diagrams.net integration for your self-managed GitLab instance."
 ---

 # Diagrams.net